octet-stream/invariant/readme.md

 ## API

-This library have two little bit different APIs:
+This library have three little bit different APIs:

 ### `invariant(predicate, error)`
   - **boolean** predicate – a result of some condition.
 Error will threw if predicate is `true`.